praveek/launch.en/help/extension-reference/web/experience-cloud-id-service-extension/experience-cloud-id-release-notes.md

 #### **Features**

-* This patch contains a fix for writing cookies from an iFrame with attribute `SameSite=None` in Google chrome browser.
+* This patch contains a fix for writing cookies from an iFrame with attribute `SameSite=None` in Google Chrome browser.

 ## Oct 27, 2020